evandcoleman/Lights-Legacy/README.md

 * [4-pin JST SM Cables](https://www.adafruit.com/products/578)

 	This is just to connect the LEDs to the Arduino.
 I, for example, just used a few breadboard wires that I had lying around in place of this.
+* For X10 you'll need the following
+	* CM17A Firecracker (About $6 on eBay)
+	* TM751 Transceiver
+	* Any modules you want